 Technique drills for runners are usually performed using three activities, marching (walking), skipping and running.
 Each activity helps to develop essential components of proper and economical running technique.
 There are several reasons for using the activities:

 What are the specific benefits?

 Marching, the most basic form of technical exercise provides an excellent starting point for beginners who will eventually rely more heavily on advanced drills such as skipping and technically sound running.
 Marching is performed slowly and deliberately at first but progresses in speed and cadence as balance, stability and body mechanics improve.
 The emphasis during marching (and in all of the drills) is on an upright body posture, coordinated movement of the arms and legs, a wide range of motion at the hips, knees and ankles and stability of movement (your body should not be "rocking" back and forth sideways or lunging forward).
 As you become more accomplished with the drills, marching will represent a nice warm-up for the skipping exercises.

-Of all the drills, technical running exercises are the most intensive and potentially most difficult to perform correctly.
+Of all the drills, technical running exercises are the most intensive and potentially most challenging to perform correctly.
 For one thing, the arms and legs' speed of movement is the highest of the three forms of drills.
-The rhythm of movement, as measured by the cadence of foot strikes, closely resembles full stride running.
+As measured by the cadence of foot strikes, the rhythm of movement closely resembles full stride running.

 Finally, the ground-impact forces are significantly higher during running drills than skipping or marching.
-The major difference between running drills and regular running is in the length of the stride (during drills, the stride is significantly shorter, to allow for better concentration on limb and trunk mechanics).
+The significant difference between running drills and regular running is in the stride's length (during drills, the stride is significantly shorter, to allow for better concentration on limb and trunk mechanics).
 Significant benefits of technical running drills include:

 Marching "A" drill